5 Fun Things to Keep Kids Entertained on a Boat

 Ok, so we know that with smartphones and social media, the next few items on our checklist might seem obsolete when it comes to modern day kids.
 However, Wi-Fi is notorious for dropping on boats, and smartphones that aren’t waterproof can get wet and die.
 So can the battery on any kind of phone.
 Here are a few backup items to bring when the technology kids can’t live without fails.

-There’s a fascinating world of wildlife both above and below your boat.
-So when your kids can’t “Google it”, a couple of bird or fish identification books will come in handy to help kids engage with the wildlife surrounding them.
+There’s a fascinating world of marine wildlife both above and below your boat.
+So when your kids can’t “Google it”, a couple of bird and fish identification books will come in handy to help kids engage with the wildlife surrounding them.
 Coloring books work here too.

 A journal is a great way for kids to record what’s going on out on the boat if the Wi-Fi fails.
 They can document all of the memories they’re making out on the water — like the sizes of the fish they caught — then use their journal along with the next item on our list to share it on social media when they get home.